Cranked Powermeter - the beginning of a new era

 By generating light barriers on the left and right axis, based on their rotational speed, a pulsating signal was generated.
 This signal was then converted into power.
 In its time the Ergomo System was very accurate and delivered the data to the display quickly and clearly.
 However, the installation was complex and only possible with the help of special tools.
 Furthermore the reset procedure, which was inevitable before each new ride, was very complex.
 Ergomo systems are no longer produced.

-At Stages, conventional crank arms from Shimano, Campagnolo, Cannondale, FSA and others are used to make powermeters.
-By sticking a strain gauge and a printed circuit board, the power measurement is made possible.
+For Stages, conventional crank arms from Shimano, Campagnolo, Cannondale, FSA and others are used to make powermeters.
+By gluing a strain gauge and a printed circuit board, it is possible to measure the power.
 Then the rest of the crank meter is added.
 The data can easily be played back on a bicycle computer via ANT+ or Bluetooth.

 - Cane Creek